|

 Rakoczi and Bathori.
 They also defrayed the expenses of printing

 the Bible.
-Known as the Vizsoly Bible, because it was printed in
+Known as the Vizsoly Bible, because it

 the village of Vizsoly, its publication in 1590 is remembered not